kris-nader/scTherapy/README.md

 ### Step 0: Load libraries and process the data

-First, let's load all the necessary libraries and source functions required for the analysis.
+<p>First, let's load all the necessary libraries and source functions required for the analysis.</p>

 ```R